communitybridge/docs/Login/Login_Signup.md

 3. On the Create a Linux Foundation Account page, enter your email address, Username, First name, Last name and Password .

-   **_NOTE:_** <ul><li></li>Make sure you enter a valid email address.
-Also, because you are creating an account for the first time, you cannot enter an already existing email address.<li>The Username is alphanumeric and should be atleast 8 characters long.</li><li>The First name and the Last name should be atleast 2 characters long.</li><li>The password must have at least 8 characters, including upper, lower, numeric, and special characters.</li></ul>
+   **_NOTE:_** <ul><li>Make sure you enter a valid email address.
+Also, because you are creating an account for the first time, you cannot enter an already existing email address.</li><li>The Username is alphanumeric and should be atleast 8 characters long.</li><li>The First name and the Last name should be atleast 2 characters long.</li><li>The password must have at least 8 characters, including upper, lower, numeric, and special characters.</li></ul>

    ![Create Account page](imgs/create_acct_linux_foundation.png)